ASSESS YOUR INTERESTS & SKILLS

 Explore Government & Public Service Careers

-Positions in government can be with local municipalities, at the state level, or federal level.
-Overall public service positions can be in nearly any career field, working for the common good at think tanks, non-profit organizations, hospitals, national security agencies, research or policy level entities, national parks, diplomacy/international affairs, Capitol Hill, Congressional support offices, executive offices and agencies, judicial offices, special interest and lobby organizations, advocacy groups, museums and arts organizations, print and broadcast media, and foreign service offices.
+Positions in government can be with local municipalities or counties, at the state level, or with federal agencies.
+Public service positions can be in nearly any career field, working for the common good at think tanks, non-profit organizations, hospitals, national security agencies, research or policy level entities, national parks, diplomacy/international affairs, Capitol Hill, Congressional support offices, executive offices and agencies, judicial offices, special interest and lobby organizations, advocacy groups, museums and arts organizations, print and broadcast media, and foreign service offices.

 These positions are considered to be in the public service arena, as staff work to help citizens, inform the public, and work toward the common good.
 Employers look for staff who are highly accomplished, have a college education, and possess skills & experience needed for the broad base of positions.
 Since staff work with the public in many roles, employers are seeking candidates with strong written and oral communication skills, organizational skills, problem solving, data analytics, and teamwork abilities.

 - Explore options at the Partnership for Public Service, ourpublicservice.org